 The climate emergency is increasingly pushing contemporary thoughts towards questioning the anthropocentric paradigm that has characterized recent centuries.
 We are moving away from the belief that nature is a space of otherness made for mankind, at our service, a pristine place of goodness and beauty, a refuge to escape to, or a resource to exploit and adapt.
 What is emerging though is the idea that nature does not exist as a biologically-determined primordial condition, and that the entire planet is the result of a transformative process carried out by a multitude of subjects, each of whom should be recognized as having configurative ability and will.
 If "the planet is an enormous and collective garden where we cultivate each other" (Emanuele Coccia), is then the contemporary image able to show new possible interactions between humans (as individuals, communities, species) and the rest of the living beings, based on relations that are not founded on superiority and domination, but rather exploring intermediate areas, zones of contamination, of mutual transformation?
 Are there images that can help us go beyond the binary reductionism of city and nature, control and anarchy, normal and different, useful and useless, taking us to the intermediate space where things are ambiguous, uncertain, shifting and differing?

 Fee of 1500 euros to the 7 selected finalists covering the expenses for:

-Luigi Ghirri Award, worth 4,000 euros awarded to one of the finalists by an international jury.
-The jury will take place during the opening days of Fotografia Europea (April 28 - 30, 2023).
-The winner will also have the opportunity to exhibit a larger and more complete version of the project in a solo exhibition scheduled in Triennale Milano for winter 2024.
+Luigi Ghirri Award, worth 4,000 to be awarded to one of the finalists by an international jury.
+The jury will take place during the opening days of Fotografia Europea (April 26-28, 2024).
+The winner will also have the opportunity to exhibit a larger and more complete version of the project in a solo exhibition scheduled in Triennale Milan for winter 2025.